 Document Type : Original Article

 Department of Pathobiology, Faculty of Veterinary Medicine, Urmia University, Urmia, Iran

-Department of Medical Physics, Faculty of Medicine, Urmia University, Urmia, Iran
+Department of Medical Physics, Faculty of Medicine, Urmia University of Medical Sciences, Urmia, Iran

 Department of Pathobiology, Faculty of Medicine, Tehran University of Medical Sciences, Tehran, Iran